Diyaeddine Abzi: Club career

 In 2018, Abzi played for defending PLSQ champions Blainville, making twenty appearances and scoring two goals in league play.
 In the Canadian Championship, Abzi scored the lone goal in Blainville's 1–0 win over Oakville Blue Devils in the second leg of the First Preliminary Round.
 He then appeared as a substitute in both games of Blainville's Second Preliminary Round series against Ottawa Fury.

 In February 2019, Abzi signed with Canadian Premier League side York9 (later York United).
 On 27 April 2019, he made his professional debut as a substitute in the inaugural CPL match against Forge FC.
 Abzi scored his first goal for the club on 12 October 2019, against Forge.
 That season, he made a total of 24 league appearances and six in the Canadian Championship.
 In December 2019, Abzi re-signed with York for the 2020 season.
 On 29 April 2020, he signed a further contract extension until at least 2022.
 In 2021, he continued to play a crucial role for York, and was described as "one of the most dynamic and talented" players in the league.
 York finished in fourth place in the regular season, which qualified them to the semifinals, where they were defeated by Forge FC.
 Scoring 6 goals and 3 assists that season as a fullback, at the conclusion of the season he was ranked the 4th best player in the league.
 There was interest from Major League Soccer club Toronto FC to bring him in for a trial, however, an injury prevented Abzi from attending.
 At the time of his departure in the summer of 2022, he was York's all-time appearance leader.

 In June 2022, York United announced the transfer of Abzi to French club Pau FC of Ligue 2, effective 1 July, where he signed a three-year contract.
 He made his debut for Pau on July 30 in their season opener, starting the match and playing the full 90 minutes in a 4–0 defeat to Guingamp.
 Abzi scored his first goal for Pau against Paris FC on January 31, 2023.
 In August 2023, it was announced that Abzi would be loaned out to La Liga 2 club Leganés for the 2023–24 season, with an option for a permanent transfer.
 At the end of the season, the option was not picked up, and he was also released by Pau.

 In June 2024, it was announced that he failed a drug test for marijuana and was banned for 2 years by the French Anti-Doping Agency.

+Upon his training ban due to his suspension expiring on January 27, 2026, he began training with Canadian Premier League club FC Supra du Québec (with his match ban in effect until March 27, 2026).
+In February 2026, he signed a contract with the club.